serenitynow1234/Repo1/README.md

 This repository provides two Chrome extensions located in the `extension` and `chatgpt_bookmarker` folders.

 - `extension`: Adds a prompt search bar to ChatGPT so you can store prompts with titles and descriptions.
 - `chatgpt_bookmarker`: Lets you bookmark ChatGPT conversations for later reference.
+Saved conversations record whether each message came from the user or the assistant.

 ## Installation